spacetx/starfish/docs/source/user_guide/index.rst

     When converting data to SpaceTx Format is too costly, images can be loaded directly without formatting by :ref:`tilefetcher_loader`.
 This is a workaround and only recommended if reading and writing all the images is infeasible.
-The experiment json files like the codebook will still need to be created.
+The experiment JSON files like the codebook will still need to be created.

-The primary method is to use :py:func:`.format_structured_dataset`, a conversion tool, on data that is structured as 2D image tiles with specific filenames and a csv file containing the physical coordinates of each image tile.
+The primary method is to use :py:func:`.format_structured_dataset`, a conversion tool, on data that is structured as 2D image tiles with specific filenames and a CSV file containing the physical coordinates of each image tile.
 This method requires minimal Python knowledge.
-You can manually organize your images, but for large datasets you will want to use a scripting language (e.g. Matlab) to move and rename files into the structured data format.
-This method is only compatible with 2D image tiles in TIFF, PNG, or NPY format.
+You can manually organize your images, but for large datasets you will want to use a script (e.g. Matlab) to move and rename files into the structured data format.
+The structured data must be 2D image tiles in TIFF, PNG, or NPY file format.

 Users who are familiar with Python and starfish also have the option of using :py:class:`.TileFetcher` and :py:class:`.FetchedTile`, a set of user-defined interfaces the